 TV Choice Awards 2018

-The lucky winners were announced on the evening of Monday, 10 September, on stage at The Dorchester, Park Lane.
+The lucky winners were announced on the evening of Monday, 10 September, in London.
 You can view the nominees and winners below.

 All the winners, pictures and gossip from the evening will feature in TV Choice magazine, on sale Tuesday, 18 September.